18520339/database-lab/README.md

-# database-practice
-Database practice with SQL Server
+# Database practice with SQL Server